OnWritingCode/simple-blog-template/README.md

-# Astro Blog Template
+# Simple Blog Template

-This is a blank slate project for starting a blog with Astro.js.
+This is a starter template for starting a blog with Astro.js.

 ## 🚀 Quick Start